 If you are a forager, this is a great time of year to go hunting for nettle tops (the richest source of iron from plants, high in vitamin C and a diuretic so great for kidney function) and wild garlic, which is high in allicin, a natural anitviral.
 It has more potency (medicinally as well as on your breath!) when uncooked..

 2-3 handfuls wild garlic

 Optional extras: grated parmesan and/or ground almonds (omit the cheese if you have a cold/cough)

 Cook the nettle tops in a little water for 2 minutes.
 Strain and chop roughly.

-nb You can drink the nettle broth as a tea, or use it as stock for the soup.
+nb You can drink the nettle broth as a tea, or use it as stock for a soup.

 Chop the wild garlic roughly.

 Place all the ingredients in a food processor and blend to a smooth paste.